Climate Change. Part 31.

 The Times has a free newsletter devoted to the "latest stories and insichts about climate change -- along with answers to your questions and tips on how to help."
-Signup at: https://www.nytimes.com/
+You can signup at: https://www.nytimes.com/

-2018-DEC-10: Live Science magazine publishes review of scientific evidence that greenhouse gases pose a threat to humans:
+2018-DEC-10: Live Science magazine publishes a review of scientific evidence showing that greenhouse gases pose a threat to humans:

 The article abstract states:

-The term "anthropogenic climate change" refers to changes to the climate caused by human activity.
+The term "anthropogenic climate change" generally refers to changes to the climate caused by human activity.

 The group based their conclusions on an analysis of 275 scientific studies published since the year 2009.